dhk/adventures-in-ai/server-location-public/README.md

 # Experiments in AI: Google-worthy code
 The original project is [found here](../server-location/README.md) and offers a browswer-bar popup showing you the server location of a page you're currently on.

-I decided to go full-circle; and see if I could get this code published as a Chrome Store extension
+I decided to go full-circle; and see if I could get this code published as a Chrome Web Store extension

 ![image](https://github.com/user-attachments/assets/68014592-2c87-4a76-b229-43c941511f9b)

-Caveats
+## Caveats
 * I had to used [imresizer.com](https://imresizer.com/) to create the correctly sized icons
 * I had to ask Claude to change the manifest version from V.2 to V.3.
 This is probably beause the version changed since Claude last Learned
-* I expect push-back from Google about the permissions.
-Claude didn't seem to have a definitive answer on what was needed, and why

-Stay tuned!
+* After a couple of iterations with the review team, the app was accepted for publication and is available in the Chrome Store

+## Where to find it.
+The app is available in the [Chrome Web store](chrome://extensions/?id=makphdkahgmkhdjjicjngcoghbclnmom), for Chrome only.

+Alternatively, search for "Server Location Finder"